lham/tonguetwister/docs/format-spec/readme.md

 ### Movie resources

-Inside the resource key table there are a couple of resources belonging to the movie itself.
+Inside the resource assoc table there are a couple of resources belonging to the movie itself.
 They all have a fixed parent resource id, namely the `INTERNAL_RESOURCE_ID = 1024`.
 All saved Director movie data in the loaded file can be traced back to these resources through nested belongs-to relationships.
-Hence, once the memory map chunk and the resource key table chunk are identified and parsed, the rest of the data follows by loading the resources having this parent resource id.
+Hence, once the memory map chunk and the resource assoc table chunk are identified and parsed, the rest of the data follows by loading the resources having this parent resource id.

 The movie resources listed below can be present in a Director file and are loaded in the following order: